beelzebielsk/ttp-stocks/notes.md

 - Store passwords better in db
 - After successful sign-up, user should be routed to login.
 - Update portfolio with new purchaes that the user makes.
+- Put authentication guards over endpoints in the API.
+Make sure to put auth header in any request to API endpoint that will eventually require it.
+    - One middleware should check for authentication: the presence of an authentication header and a jwt token, verify the token, and put the token on the request as req.credentials
+- After successful sign-in, user should be routed to portfolio.
+    - real cheap, they have the same url.

 ### Up next

 - Don't transmit passwords unencrypted (change to https in back and frontend).
     - Just use HTTPS for now.
-- Put authentication guards over endpoints in the API.
-Make sure to put auth header in any request to API endpoint that will eventually require it.
-    - Put everything that should be guarded to a specific user on one router and give that router a middleware that implements this.
-    - One middleware should check for authentication: the presence of an authentication header and a jwt token, verify the token, and put the token on the request as req.credentials
 - Another middleware should check that the id claim matches the id of the user being work done on.
-- there should be a quick-and-easy way to block someone from seeing restricted pages.
-A way to just say "this is blocked off if you don't satisfy some condition, like valid signed token in localStorage".

 ### Remaining

 - Keep the documentation consistent.
 Use param everywhere, or use prop for all react properties expected.
-- After successful sign-in, user should be routed to portfolio.
 - Change to secrets which are asymmetric and allow backend to share pub key for verifcation.
 - Maybe good hook uses